Chart Color Schemes

 Infrastructure

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified ten projects that are expected to impact this area.
-Among these key projects are ESR Erskine Park Logistics Estate, Erskine Park Employment Area (EPEA) Expansion, BlueScope Western Sydney Service Centre Expansion, and ArkExpress Industrial Development.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely to affect the region.
+Notable ones are ESR Erskine Park Logistics Estate, Erskine Park Employment Area (EPEA) Expansion, BlueScope Western Sydney Service Centre Expansion, and Mamre Road Stage 2 Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.